 Some of the directors and employees/officers of the Company are also directors and employees/officers of other companies that are similarly engaged in the business of acquiring, exploring and developing natural resource properties.
 In addition, certain individuals also serve as officers of Josemaria and/or Filo Mining and are subject to the Services Agreement.
 Such associations may give rise to conflicts of interest from time to time.
 In particular, one of the consequences will be that corporate opportunities presented to a director or employee/officer of the Company may be offered to another company or companies with which the director or employee/officer is associated and may not be presented or made available to the Company.
-The directors and employees/officers of the Company are required by law to act honestly and in good faith with a view to the best interests of the Company, to disclose any interest that they may have in any project or opportunity of the Company, and to abstain from voting on such matter.
+The directors and employees/officers of the Company, to disclose any interest that they may have in any project or opportunity of the Company, and to abstain from voting on such matter.
 Conflicts of interest that arise will be subject to and governed by the procedures prescribed by the Company's Code of Business Conduct and Ethics and the Canada Business Corporations Act.